TUM Campus Run

 before you sign up, consider which runners have the best chance of winning a top spot and register accordingly.

-To participate, you only need to mark the corresponding field when registering (Participation in the Chair Chellenge) and register the name of the chair.
+To participate, you only need to mark the corresponding field when registering (Participation in the Chair Challenge) and register the name of the chair.
 Make sure that everyone in your team spells the chair name exactly the same, otherwise we may not be able to assign you to your teams.

 Additional to the Chair Challenge, there will also be a Male and a Female Professor Challenge which was established in 2017.